-My work with the talented and dedicated teachers of North Hampton is focused on the the reflective and iterative cycle of curriculum, instruction, and assessment for our students’ learning.
-This is an exciting time in education, and I could not imagine a better place to be doing this work.
+My work with the talented and dedicated teachers of North Hampton is focused on student development and the reflective and iterative cycle of curriculum, instruction, and assessment for our students’ learning.
+This is an exciting time in education, and I could not imagine a better place to be doing this work!

 A little bit about me:

-I first began my work in curriculum leadership in Dallas, Texas in 2004 at the Good Shepherd Episcopal School.
+I first began my work in school leadership in Dallas, Texas in 2004 at the Good Shepherd Episcopal School.
 Most recently I was an Academic Dean for Timberlane’s secondary schools from 2014 to 2018.
 I have witnessed powerful advancements in education as a result of compelling research and the desire to meet the changing needs of 21st century learners.
 I love this work!

 My husband, Steve, and I raised our family in Hampton Falls.
 Our two children are both proud graduates of Winnacunnet and are now off making their way in the world.
 Our empty nest feels less empty thanks to Cooper, our Golden Retriever.
 I enjoy staying active by running, skiing, and kayaking.